 An independent interpretation is credited when a physician or other health care professional views an image or tracing and uses the information to make clinical decisions.
 The practitioner documents their interpretation.
 Another physician, usually a radiologist, was or will be paid for the formal interpretation.

-Sometimes, an orthopedist will view an X-ray taken at their own practice months or years ago and billed globally by the practice.
+Conversely, an orthopedist will view an X-ray taken at their own practice months or years ago and billed globally by the practice.
 That would not qualify as an independent interpretation because their same specialty partner did the professional interpretation.